while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 {% highlight cpp %}
 class D;
-struct C {
+class C {
     ...
     D *d;
     ...
 };
 {% endhighlight %}

 > A pointer is merely a number unless you need to interpret it.
-Until then, you don't need to know what the class D looks like.
+Until then, you don't need to know what the class looks like.

 #### Hide implementations